Office of Health Care Assurance (OHCA)

 The Medicare Section is responsible for promulgating state licensing rules and developing standards as required to ensure quality of care for certain medical facilities which must be licensed by the State.
 These include adult day health centers, ambulatory surgical centers, home health agencies, hospitals, intermediate care facilities for individuals with intellectual disabilities, skilled nursing and intermediate care facilities, and clinical laboratories.

 The Medicare Section is also responsible for conducting the federal survey and certification activities on behalf of the U.S. Centers for Medicare & Medicaid Services (CMS) for Medicare/Medicaid providers and the Clinical Laboratory Improvement Amendments (CLIA) laboratories.
-Medicare/Medicaid providers include ambulatory surgical centers, home health agencies, hospitals, intermediate care facilities for individuals with intellectual disabilities, skilled nursing facilities, end-state renal disease facilities, hospices, rehabilitation agencies, rural health clinics, and portable x-ray facilities.
+Medicare/Medicaid providers include ambulatory surgical centers, home health agencies, hospitals, intermediate care facilities for individuals with intellectual disabilities, skilled nursing facilities, end-stage renal disease facilities, hospices, rehabilitation agencies, rural health clinics, and portable x-ray facilities.

 For more information, please visit the Medicare Section website.